 13 Seniors Activities Around Your Hometown (Fun While Keeping The Mind Active)

 Getting seniors out of the house and keeping them active is essential to their physical, mental, and emotional well-being.
 You don’t need to plan a big trip or other elaborate ideas to have fun.
-Seniors can enjoy many fun activities around their hometowns.
+Seniors can enjoy many fun activities around their hometowns and withing senior living communities.
 We’ve put together a senior living guide that contains a list of fun activities that anyone can get started today.

 5 Free and Fun Outdoor Activities for Seniors